This page contains links to products. If you click through and buy, Shark Tank Blog may receive a commission

 Gallant Shark Tank Update

 The Shark Tank Blog constantly provides updates and follow-ups about entrepreneurs who have appeared on the Shark Tank TV show.
 The deal with Lori and Anne did not close.
+In 2019, Gallant acquired Cook-Regentec, a vet tech company.
+They closed their doors in March, 2023.
 As of August, 2020 the company is still in business.
 Aaron did take Anne’s advice and hiked his prices from $595 for the lifetime plan to $890.
 The monthly plan is still $95 per month, but it now carries a one-time set up fee of $205.
 They also added plans for cats and horses.

 Tragically, on March 28, 2021, Aaron was killed in a boating accident in Miami.
 It is unknown as of June, 2021, how this will affect the business which was earning $2.5 million a year.
-They also added service for horses.
+Compant President and CFO took over as CEO after Aaron’s death.
+They added service for horses.
 As of April, 2023, the company is still up and running with annual revenue of $5 million.